 Duncan and Kell meet to fight.
 The ‘unbeatable’ move Connor taught Duncan turns out to be of no utility – Kell has developed a counter for it.
 Kell toys with Duncan who has no answer for his far superior sword prowess and combat ability.
 Duncan is at the very end of his ability to defend himself from Kell when Connor’s spirit appears to give him the power to carry on.
 Duncan leaps over a confused Kell and lands behind him.
 As Kell turns, Duncan’s sword severs his neck.
 Duncan absorbs Kell’s Lightening, taking his tally to over 1100 (including Connor’s).

 Duncan buries Connor next to Connor’s first wife in their homeland of Scotland and meets again with Kate/Faith for an eternity of reconciliation.

 Overall, very bloody movie and not altogether that well put-together.
 However, the plot is reasonably engaging and the script does a good job of melding the film and TV series and tying up loose ends.

-Thank you to this month’s sponsor this excellent drug treatment centers!
+Thank you to this month’s sponsor the excellent well service provided by The Well Doctor!